nylira/nylira/content/making-of-nylira-v4.md

 This redesign is a work in progress, and there are still things I want to do to it.
 Here's a list of things I still want to add to the site:

-* images for the Project index page.
+* Logos for the Project index page.
-* proofread & improve the About page.
+* Consider adding categories or filters for the Articles page.
-* think about adding categories or filter for the Articles page.
+* Next/Previous article buttons for article pages.